Combinatorial theorems in sparse random sets: The set of basic anti-uniform functions has few extreme points

 It is possible to add a fixed set of bounded functions $\mathcal{F}$ to the collection of basic anti-uniform functions, provided only that this set has size smaller than $2^{p |X|/L_0}$, where $L_0$ is again some constant depending only on $k$, $\lambda$ and $d$, and the above proof continues to work.
 Indeed, adding such a collection can increase the size of the set of products of basic anti-uniform functions by a factor of at most $2^{d p|X|/L_0}$.
-Therefore, when we come to the final line of the penultimate paragraph of the proof of the previous lemma, provided $L_0$ and $L$ have been chosen small enough, the probability that the random measure $\mu$ correlates with any given function is still small enough to guarantee that with high probability $\max\{|\sp{\mu_i-1,\psi'}|:\psi'\in\Gamma \cup \mathcal{F}\} \leq \l/4$, where $\Gamma$ is the set of functions with a given profile that does not involve $\mu_i$.
+Therefore, when we come to the final line of the penultimate paragraph of the proof of the previous lemma, provided $L_0$ and $L$ have been chosen small enough, the probability that the random measure $\mu_i$ correlates with any given function is still small enough to guarantee that with high probability $\max\{|\sp{\mu_i-1,\psi'}|:\psi'\in\Gamma'\} \leq \l/4$, where $\Gamma'$ is the set of functions formed from products of at most $d$ characteristic functions from $\mathcal{F}$ and basic anti-uniform functions whose profile does not involve $\mu_i$.
 The remainder of the proof is the same, in that we add over all profiles and rule out the set of small exceptions where the set $U_i$ is involved in the profile of $\xi$.

 Later, when we come to apply this observation, $\mathcal{F}$ will be a collection of characteristic functions.
 For example, to prove a stability version of Tur\'an's theorem, the set $\mathcal{F}$ will be the collection of characteristic measures of vertex subsets of $\{1, \dots, n\}$.
 This has size $2^n$.
 Therefore, provided $p \geq C n^{-1}$, for $C$ sufficiently large, we will have control over local densities.